Benchmark and Profiling#

 Nsight systems is an advanced tool that exposes more profiling details, such as register and shared memory usage, annotated code regions and low-level CUDA APIs and events.

-1. Prerequisite: install using apt, or run inside a NVIDIA Docker container or SGLang Docker container.
+Install using apt, or run inside a NVIDIA Docker container or SGLang Docker container.

 # install nsys